Concerned About Memory Loss: Montana Resources

-- A worksheet in which Montanans can record their thoughts about the activities they enjoy and hope to continue enjoying as long as is feasible as they face memory loss from Alzheimer’s or other form of dementia.
+- A worksheet in which Montanans can record their thoughts about the activities they enjoy and hope to continue enjoying as long as is feasible as they face memory loss from Alzheimer’s or other forms of dementia.
 To download the worksheet, click here.

 by a grant from the Montana Geriatric Education Center at the University of Montana